-Here are some errors i ran into while trying to setup Ansible for the second time in my test laboratory.
+Here are some errors I ran into while trying to set up Ansible for the second time in my test laboratory.
 Please see Bidding Farewell to NTLM in favour of Kerberos, and How to disable automatic Windows updates.

-Concept: Authentication Services relies on DNS (Domain Naming Service) to locate the Key Distributions Center (KDC) which in AD is a domain controller, so if your DNS is not properly configured for your domain it will fail.
-To test the name resolution for your domain controller, simply use nslookup commands, see https://techdirectarchive.com/2020/03/21/cant-find-domain-non-existent-domain/
+Concept: Authentication Services relies on DNS (Domain Naming Service) to locate the Key Distributions Center (KDC) which in AD is a domain controller.

-– Ensure the Ansible server is pointing to the DNS server Address or else this will not work correctly
+Ensure the Ansible server is pointing to the DNS server Address or else this will not work as desired.

 Create an A record to ensure the domain name is resolvable via DNS.